What are the Benefits of Family Therapy for Drug Addiction?

 - The family itself is a separate and identifiable entity (that is obviously composed of different individuals).

-- Issues occurring to any single person in the family unit not only affect them but can also influence the family, and issues affecting the family will often differentially affect each family member.
+- Issues occurring to any single person in the family unit not only affect the individual but can also influence the family.
+Issues affecting the family will often affect each family member.

-- Some issues can affect the family system and its members in a negative fashion and may lead to disequilibrium in the family or the development of dysfunctional relationships in the family.
+Some issues can affect the family system and its members negatively and may lead to imbalance in the family or the development of dysfunctional relationships within the group.
 The possible effects of such dysfunctional relationships can include:

 - Certain members of the family being dishonest with others.

-Any of these issues can result in the family unit being unbalanced and unable to be a source of nurturing relationships and support for its members.
-For instance, individuals with substance use disorders may induce an element of tension in the family unit that can result in severe stress, members of the family aligning against the person, the person not being honest with the rest of the family, and others trying to control the situation or isolate themselves from it.
-This can lead to a number of issues with stress, anxiety, depression, and other psychological issues in the members of the family and may result in exacerbating the individual’s substance use disorder or the development of substance use disorders in others.
+Any of these issues can result in the family unit being unbalanced and unable to be a source of nurturing and support for its members.
+For instance, individuals with substance use disorders may invoke an element of tension and stress in the family unit.
+This dynamic can lead to a number of issues with stress, anxiety, depression, and other psychological issues in individual members of the family and may result in exacerbating the person’s substance use disorder or the development of substance use disorders in others.

-Family therapy has been empirically demonstrated to be effective in the treatment of a number of issues that are traditionally thought of as best addressed in individual therapy, such as the treatment of family members who have substance use disorders, eating disorders, and personality disorders.
-Family therapy has also been shown to be effective at helping the family to participate in the treatment of individuals with very severe psychopathology, such as schizophrenia.
-Although the standard primary treatment for schizophrenia remains the administration of medications for the individual, family therapy can help family members to adjust to the individual’s disorder and learn to better communicate with the person and foster positive emotional experiences.
+Family therapy has been demonstrated to be effective in the treatment of a number of issues that are traditionally thought of as best addressed in individual therapy, such as the treatment of family members who have substance use disorders, personality disorders, or other co-occurring disorders.
+Family therapy has also been shown to be effective at helping the family to participate in the treatment of individuals with very severe mental health disorders, such as schizophrenia.

 Several of the recognized benefits of family therapy include:

-- Helping families with members who have experienced a crisis or families that have experienced a crisis as a unit (e.g., the death of the important family member) come together and address the situation
+- Helping families with members who have experienced a crisis or families that have experienced a crisis as a unit (e.g., the death of an important family member) come together and address the situation.

 - Developing a supportive family environment in cases where there was little support among family members and the relationships are characterized by isolation and apathy

 Even though family therapists spend a great deal of time explaining how individual relationships affect the overall family unit and how the overall family unit can affect individual relationships, family therapy is not simply a method of tutoring or instructing individuals on improving behaviors, providing parenting tips, or just conflict resolution.
 Family therapists have a number of different empirically validated approaches to assist both the family as a unit and its individual members, including:

-It is not unusual for individuals to attend both individual therapy to focus on their own specific problems and to attend group therapy to benefit from interactions in a group setting.
-Similarly, it is not uncommon for individuals with specific types of problems, such as substance use disorders, eating disorders, issues with depression, etc., to attend individual therapy sessions that focus on their issues specifically and for them to be involved in family therapy that helps the individual adjust with the family unit to whatever issues are present.
-However, family therapy can also be the major form of treatment without participation in individual therapy for individuals with a number of different issues, including substance abuse, eating disorders, and other behavioral issues.
+It is not uncommon for individuals with specific types of problems, such as substance use disorders, issues with depression, or other mental health concerns to attend individual therapy sessions that focus on their issues specifically while also being involved in family therapy that helps the individual adjust within the family unit to whatever issues are present.
+However, family therapy can also be the major form of treatment without participation in individual therapy for individuals with a number of different issues, including substance abuse and other behavioral issues.

 Thus, family therapy is useful in addressing a number of specific issues that affect relationships within the family unit as well as specific aspects of individual behavior.